abhanjac/blood_cell_image_segmentation/README.md

 # Dataset Creation:
 The images used for creating the training, testing and validation datasets are obtained from four different databases:
+* [**Leukocyte Images for Segmentation and Classification (LISC) database**](http://users.cecs.anu.edu.au/~hrezatofighi/publications.htm): This contains images of five types of WBCs on a background of RBCs.
+The images are labeled by the type of